 Businesses that are ‘transforming’ are already behind the curve

-That’s most!
-We’re in a state of catch up, because the world has been changing faster than long-standing businesses have been able to.
-The top-down model of transformation simply means that the effort involved in ‘managing’ change will be too great, the machinery of transformation too cumbersome, and the results too slow.
-We’re already in a world of ‘agile’ change – where existing concepts are being adopted from the world of software development (albeit slowly).
-However, change needs to be decentralised and enabled, rather than managed.
+That’s a big statement to make, I know, but most businesses are in a state of catch up, because the world has been changing faster than long-standing businesses have been able to.
+The top-down model of transformation in an increasingly complex world simply means that the effort involved in ‘managing’ change will be too great, the machinery of transformation too cumbersome, and the results too slow.
+Agility is already recognised by the majority of CEOs as a key strategic goal, but it’s one that few have realised.
+Change needs to be decentralised and enabled, rather than managed.
 Corporate efforts should be in facilitating the connection between functions and project teams to help join up change,through social networks, rather than initiating major, centralised transformation.

 The uncertain impact of AI and automation also has major implications for individuals.
-In another article I will be exploring these in greater depth, but leaders will have to consider the wider societal impact of technological change.
-Although the impact of AI may at times be exaggerated, jobs will be lost and skills devalued.
+Leaders will have to consider the wider societal impact of technological change.
+Although the progress and impact of AI may at times be exaggerated, jobs will be lost and skills devalued, while others will be created.
 There will be uncertainty, and organisations will need to provide support, building resilience and adaptability, and taking more responsibility for well-being.
 We’re also dealing with multigenerational workforces, and an ageing population with more chronic illness, and of course obesity.

 Leaders need to more connected with their own wellbeing

-In order to be effective in a sustainable manner, leaders need be more self-aware, resilient and adaptable, as well as looking after their physical and mental well-being – in order to provide the support that will be needed.
-Employees increasingly expect to be able to look after themselves and be recognised as contributing to the organisation, and if they see their leaders emailing all night, not taking exercise, looking stressed and unhealthy – that’s going to be a turnoff.
+In order to be effective in a sustainable manner, leaders need be more self-aware, resilient and adaptable.
+Employees increasingly expect to be able to look after their wellbeing and be recognised as contributing to the organisation, and if they see their leaders emailing all night, not taking exercise, looking stressed and unhealthy – what message does it send?

 Leaders need to role model the expectations of their people, and leadership development should prepare leaders to take a balanced view that includes an understanding of how their own biases and assumptions are reflected in their behaviour – and therefore the experience of their employees.